tvlearn/tvo/examples/bars-test/README.md

   --no_epochs NO_EPOCHS
                         Number of epochs to train (default: 40) --viz_every VIZ_EVERY
-                        Create visualizations every X'th epoch.
+                        Create visualizations every Xth epoch.
 Set to no_epochs if not specified.
                         (default: 1)
   --gif_framerate GIF_FRAMERATE
                         Frames per second for gif animation (e.g., 2/1 for 2 fps).
 If not